ikigami0513/aegis/README.md

 ## 4️⃣ Functions
 ### Function
-Functions are declared using func.
+Functions are declared using `func`.
 They support arguments, return values, and recursion.

 ```aegis
 func square(val) {